Back to feed

 Content Delivery Analysis

-We detect whether your feed serves full content or summaries, and recommend the optimal delivery strategy for AI indexing.
-Full-content feeds get 3x more AI citations.
+We detect whether your feed serves full content or summaries, and optimize accordingly.
+Full-content feeds get significantly more AI citations because AI systems can index the complete article without needing to crawl your site separately.

 Feed Optimization Best Practices

 1. Serve full-content feeds.
 AI engines prefer complete articles over summaries.
-Full-content feeds are cited 3x more frequently in generative search results.
+Full-content feeds are cited significantly more in generative search results.

 2. Write descriptive, specific titles.
 AI models use titles as the primary signal for relevance.
 "Q1 2026 SaaS Pricing Trends" beats "Our Latest Update."